Tisdale-Lann Memorial Funeral Home

 Condolences may be shared with the family at tisdalelannmemorialfh.com

-Funeral services will be at 2 p.m. on Monday, June 8, 2026, at Tisdale-Lann Memorial Funeral Home, Aberdeen with Bro.
-Dennis Smithey officiating.
-Burial will follow in the Friendship Church Cemetery in Hamilton.
+Funeral services will be held at 2 p.m. on Saturday, August 1, 2026, at Tisdale-Lann Memorial Funeral Home in Aberdeen with Bro.
+George Collins officiating along with George Clark.
+Burial will be in Pleasant Hill Cemetery in Westville.

 Condolences may be shared with the family at tisdalelannmemorialfh.com

-Visitation will be on Saturday from 10 a.m. until the service hour at the church.
+Visitation will be from noon until the service hour at the church.

 Condolences may be shared with the family at tisdalelannmemorialfh.com